gsidhu4/MinionValentineProposal/README.md

-# Valentines 2025 Web App
+# Minion Themed Valentines Proposal

 This is a fun, interactive web app where users can answer a Valentine proposal with either "Yes" or "No".
 The app displays cute animations, confetti, and personalized responses based on the user's choice.
 It also includes a 3D model for extra flair and dog side-eye images that cycle when the "No" button is clicked.